Study Medicine: A Step-by-Step Guide

 In brief: Prepare for the UK Clinical Aptitude Test (UKCAT).

 If you want to study medicine, most medical schools require that you take the UKCAT exam.
 They take your overall score into account when selecting candidates for interview – so it’s essential you revise well.
+The UKCAT can be sat any time between early July and early October.
 It’s recommended that you spend around four weeks regularly revising for the exam and then two weeks of intense revision and practice questions under timed conditions.
 From there, you can identify which sections you are struggling with and then focus on those.